octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_swap_example.svg)
 <small className="figure">FIGURE 2: Illustration of the `SWAP` instruction</small>

 The `DUP` instruction duplicates the top element of the stack.
-Prevent loss of varaiables since most instructions consume elements of the stack.
+Prevent loss of variables since most instructions consume elements of the stack.
 Later examples will illustrate this.

 ![](../../static/img/michelson/michelson_instruction_dup_example.svg)
 <small className="figure">FIGURE 3: Illustration of the `DUP` instruction</small>